rtaormina/waterwatch/docs/vue-components/modules.md

 # Vue Components
-this is a list of all Vue components in the application.
+This is a list of all Vue components in the application.
 ```{eval-rst}
 .. toctree::
    :maxdepth: 4